Do the following:

 The effects of choosing the different options are as follows:

 - Production: this server is intended to support users to access apps but not create them.
 This means that when a user connects to this node, the Create new app button in the hub is not displayed to the user.
 To hide the Work section in the hub, you need to disable the security rule that grants the application owner access.
 This means that when a user connects to this node, the buttons in the hub to create apps and the Work section are not displayed to the user.
 You cannot edit an app on a production node.

 - Development: this server is intended to allow users to create apps but not serve the normal user traffic for users consuming published apps.
-In this case, the create and edit capabilities are enabled, but the server will not be considered when load balancing user traffic.
-Published apps are never available on a development node.
+Create and edit capabilities are enabled.

 Note: This section is only available when you have a Shared Persistence installation.

 - Both: this setting allows both activities to occur on the node.
 This means that both normal user traffic is handled and users can create apps.

 In a multi-node environment, you can select one or more nodes to be Failover candidates.
 In a failover scenario, where the central node stops working, one Failover candidate assumes the role of central node.
 This solution eliminates the risks associated with the central node as a single point of failure.